 Discussion: There is already quite some introductory material in clause 9.36.1.
 In fact, many of the paragraphs in this subclause are very explanatory.
 Adding more explanatory text will do little to help.
 Perhaps, one of the areas that might somewhat lacking is the relation between DMG antenna and sector.
 Since P1301L44 already has some text to this point, propose to change that paragraph to highlight this fact.

-Proposed resolution: Revised – Add the sentence to the start of the paragraph in P1301L44 as follows:
+Proposed resolution: Revised – Add the sentence to the start of the paragraph in P1301L44 as follows: A STA can have one or more DMG antennas.
+A DMG antenna can be used to create sectors through which a STA can transmit or receive frames.

 CID 2053